phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 ## Microkernel

 Microkernel implements minimum set of primitives necessary to implement other operating system components.
-Phoenix-RTOS microkernel implements four fundamental subsystems - memory management, process and thread management, interprocess communication and low-level I/O for redirecting the interrupts to user-level threads.
+Feniks-RTOS microkernel implements four fundamental subsystems - memory management, process and thread management, interprocess communication and low-level I/O for redirecting the interrupts to user-level threads.
 Microkernel functionalities are accessible for applications through set of system calls.
 System call (syscall) is the operating system function implemented by the special processor instruction switching the execution privilege mode from user to